AliasNe0/fsp-final-project/readme.md

 ## Topic of the practice work
 The project represents a draft version of the Home page for the website that I am developing for my relatives.
 Other pages will be finished during December.
 In addition to the static website elemetns, dynamic "About" containers have been added.
-There is an "Edit Mode" that allows to manipulate the data in those containers.
-The data is loaded from the MongoDB.
-The server side is implemented with using Deta.sh.
-The application uses GET, PUT and DELETE HTTP requests.
+There is an "Edit Mode" that allows for manipulatation of the data in those containers.
+The data is loaded from custom MongoDB collections and is updated by sending GET, PUT and DELETE HTTP requests to the server.
+The server is hosted using Deta.sh.
 ## Detailed description
 IN PROGRESS
 ### Time track